-If you already have some more details about the person you are looking for such as their age, service number, date of death, or any medals they received, you can add these into the ADDITIONAL FIELDS section.
+If you already have some more details about your sailor such as their age, service number, date of death, or any medals they received, you can add these into the ADDITIONAL FIELDS section.

-If you know where the person you are looking for died, for example, you can put this into the Additional Information box.
+If you know where your sailor died, for example, you can put this into the Additional Information box.

-Lower down the page you will find a link to our CWGC Archives and any additional information which is held about this individual.
+Lower down the page you will find a link to our CWGC Archives and any additional information which is held about this sailor.
 You can find several different types of official CWGC reports here.
 Find out more about these on page 3.